kgdunn/pid-book/process-monitoring/cusum-charts.rst

 Once the process has been investigated the CUSUM value, :math:`S_t` is often reset to zero; though other resetting strategies exist.
 A tabular version of the CUSUM chart also exists which tends to be the version used in software systems.

-The purpose of this section is not to provide formulas for the V-mask or tabular CUSUM charts, only to explain the CUSUM concept to set the next section on EWMA control charts in perspective.
+The purpose of this section is not to provide formulas for the V-mask or tabular CUSUM charts, only to explain the CUSUM concept to put the next section on EWMA control charts in perspective.